windfallw/mpy-distance-sensor/README.md

 *MicroPython library for TOF (time-of-flight) distance sensor.*

+> What’s TOF is pulsed laser emits pulse singly or continuously to the target.
+When emitting laser pulse, internal timing circuit is triggered instantly.
+The calculator measures the time between the laser pulse arriving at the target and return to the receiver from the target Δt , so the distance of the target is obtained.
+>
+> -- <cite>J. Liu, Q. Sun, Z. Fan and Y. Jia, "TOF Lidar Development in Autonomous Vehicle," 2018 IEEE 3rd Optoelectronics Global Conference (OGC), 2018, pp. 185-190, doi: 10.1109/OGC.2018.8529992</cite>.

-There is some of TOF distance sensors I have ever used.
+below are some of TOF distance sensors I have ever used.

 ## SenkyLaser